 How to be more eco-friendly if you work for larger corporations?

-We do have separate trash bins for plastic, bio and mix waste, but we also have to throw all of the meat out once it reaches its expiration period of extremely short 30 min!
+We do have separate trash bins for plastic, bio, and mix waste, but we also have to throw all of the meat out once it reaches its expiration period of extremely short 30 min!

 So what can I do as an individual?
 Girls gotta eat and pay bills.

-Sadly I did not figure out the answer to this question yet besides to push the big bosses into doing eco-friendly changes for the whole restaurant chain.
+Sadly I did not figure out the answer to this question yet besides pushing the big bosses into doing eco-friendly changes for the whole restaurant chain.
 We did switch to paper to-go cups instead of plastic and we also use paper bags what is an incredible step forward.
 But the amount of plastic straws is still bad and hopefully, we would also make some changes like our competition did that really pleases me :